Arslan Azad

 Topic: "Developing cross-disciplinary essential skills using learning analytic methods in students across health disciplines"

-Supervisors: A/Prof. Maurizio Costabile, A/Prof. Nayana Parange, Dr. Srecko Joksimovic and Dr. John Wilson
+Supervisors: A/Prof. Maurizio Costabile, A/Prof. Nayana Parange, A/Prof. Srecko Joksimovic and Dr. John Wilson

 Sandy is a PhD candidate at The University of South Australia.
 Her background is in medicine and she is a teaching academic in the Medical Sonography program.
 Her research interests are online learning, self-regulated learning and use of learning analytics to measure impact.
 Her proposed research project is ‘Developing cross-disciplinary essential skills using learning analytic methods in students across health disciplines’.